fkie-cad/amides/README.md

 ## Overview

 Core of the Adaptive Misuse Detection System (AMIDES) are the misuse classification and rule attribution components.
-Both components deploy machine learning models.
-While the misuse classification component deploys a single binary classifier, the rule attribution component makes use of multiple binary classifiers that work as a multi-classifier.
+Both components employ machine learning models.
+While the misuse classification component employs a single binary classifier, the rule attribution component makes use of multiple binary classifiers that work as a multi-classifier.

 During training, AMIDES' machine learning models for both the misuse classification and rule attribution components are trained using a set of SIEM detection rules and historical benign events taken from an organization's corporate network.